-Credit risk is defined as the risk that one party to a financial instrument will cause a financial loss for the other party by failing to fulfil their agreed obligations and the estimated value of pledged collateral does not cover existing claims.
+Credit risk is defined as the risk of loss if customers fail to fulfil contractual obligations and the estimated value of pledged collateral does not cover existing claims.

 The Group's activities may give rise to risk at the time of settlement of transactions and trades.
 Settlement risk is the risk of loss due to the failure of an entity to honour its obligations to deliver cash, securities or other assets as contractually agreed.
+Settlement risk is deemed immaterial in the Group's operations.

-Credit risk is the greatest single risk faced by the Group and arises principally from (i) loans and advances to customers; (ii) investments in debt securities; (iii) commitments, guarantees and documentary credits; (iv) counterparty credit risk in derivatives contracts; and (v) the aforementioned settlement risk.
+Credit risk is the greatest single risk faced by the Group and arises principally from loans and advances to customers and from investments in debt securities and also from commitments, guarantees and documentary credits, counterparty credit risk in derivatives contracts and the aforementioned settlement risk.